open-power/ecmd-pdbg/README.md

 Alternatively ecmd-pdbg can be built using `meson`.

 Need `meson` and `ninja`.
 Alternatively, source an OpenBMC ARM/x86 SDK.
+Before running the meson build the following submodule init and update commands should be executed

 ```
+git submodule init
+git submodule update
 meson build && ninja -C build
 ```